grokify/spectrum/docs/openapi3lint.md

 Features include:

 * Standard and custom rules
-* Violation locations by JSON pointer, including file/URL roots
+* Violation locations by JSON Schema pointer, including file/URL roots
 * Violation locations grouped by rule

-It is designed to scale to a large set of APIs split across many files.
+It is designed to scale to a large set of APIs split across many files and support asynchronous resolution, e.g. the results will still be valid if the files change.

 ## Standard Rules